babooburkhardt/MeJustMix/README.md

 * **20x** 6mm M3 screws

 **Plumbing**
-* **Silicone Tubing:** 3mm ID x 5mm OD (8ft+ recommended) (larger and smaller sizes can fit, up to 8mm outer diameter. but i found 3mm inner diamter to be the sweet spot between flow and accuracy)
+* **Silicone Tubing:** 3mm ID x 5mm OD (8ft+ recommended) (larger and smaller sizes can fit, up to 8mm outer diameter. but i found 3mm inner diameter to be the sweet spot between flow and accuracy)
 * **5x** Mio "Water Enhancer" caps (or generic store brand equivalents.
 I used the Kroger/Smiths store brand in my original model for cost reasons). these bottle caps use squeeze valves that we will
   "harvest" by cutting away the extra plastic.